neodevpro/neodevhost/README.md

 sudo curl -s https://raw.githubusercontent.com/neodevpro/neodevhost/master/install.sh | bash
 pihole -g
 ```
+6.Wait for 20 mins around  <br/>
-6.Then it will import both NEODEV host and whitelist into your Pihole <br/>
+7.Then it will import both NEODEV host and whitelist into your Pihole <br/>

 Remove and Uninstall<br/>